-On our final day in Waterton Lakes National Park, we begin the day with a hearty breakfast at Zum's Eatery before checking out at the Bear Mountain Motel which has provided us with more than adequate, fundamental accommodation at a reasonable rate.
+On the final day in Waterton Lakes National Park, we begin the day with a hearty breakfast at Zum's Eatery before checking out at the Bear Mountain Motel which has provided more than adequate, fundamental accommodation at a reasonable rate.

-At 1.5 KMs (0.94 miles), the trail to Lower Bertha Falls branches left to a viewpoint overlooking Upper Waterton Lake with an excellent view south.
+At 1.5 KMs (1 mile), the trail to Lower Bertha Falls branches left to a viewpoint overlooking Upper Waterton Lake with an excellent view south.

-Back on the Bertha Lake Trail and 50 metres (164 ft) past the viewpoint, the 10.9 KM (6.8 mile) Lakeshore Trail branches south to cross the international border between Canada and the United States terminating at the Goat Haunt Ranger Station in Glacier National Park, Montana.
+Back on the Bertha Lake Trail, and 50 meters (164 ft) past the viewpoint, the 10.9 KM (6⅞ mile) Lakeshore Trail branches south to cross the international border between Canada and the United States terminating at the Goat Haunt Ranger Station in Glacier National Park, Montana.
 The Waterton Lakeshore Trail cannot be fully negotiated in either direction without approvals.
-We continue on the Bertha Lakes trail which is beautifully aromatic and lush as we hike on excellent trail along cascading Bertha Creek between Bertha Peak and Mount Richards looming to our left.

-We arrive at the wooden bridge over Bertha Creek.
-This will be our destination for today but we will take the time to explore the area surrounding this gorgeous 'bridal veil' waterfall.
+The hike arrives at the wooden bridge over Bertha Creek.
+This will be the final destination for today but time is taken to explore the area surrounding this gorgeous 'bridal veil' waterfall.
 In close proximity the sight, sound and cooling mist is magical.
 Wet rocks are slippery and require cautious footing.
 Negative ionization is plentiful.

-Downstream from Lower Bertha Falls are a series of slanted rock formations channelling the white water towards Upper Waterton Lake.
-The accompanying boulders make interesting photographic subjects as we begin the return hike by the same route we came.
+Downstream from Lower Bertha Falls are a series of slanted rock formations channeling white water towards Upper Waterton Lake.
+Accompanying boulders make interesting photographic subjects as the return hike begins by the same route taken in.

-As we hike back to Waterton Village, there are a number of opportunities to photograph waterfalls along Bertha Creek.
+On the return hike to Waterton Village, there are many opportunities to photograph waterfalls along Bertha Creek.

-On the final approach there are excellent views of Waterton Village.
+On the final approach there are excellent views of the Town of Waterton.

-On our way out of Waterton Lakes National Park, it is an opportunity to make a final stop to photograph beautiful Cameron Falls.
+On the way out of Waterton Lakes National Park, there is an opportunity to make a final stop to photograph beautiful Cameron Falls.